Is Madrid safe and what look out for?

 For most people, knowing whether Madrid is safe to visit or not is imperative, especially for those planning a visit to the city, now, or at any time in the future.

-Full of history, both recent and medieval, it has an eclectic array of museums and galleries Then for those who like the outdoors, a long list of free parks to explore.
+Full of history, both recent and mediaeval, it has an eclectic array of museums and galleries.
+Then for those who like the outdoors, a long list of free parks to explore.

 It’s also one of the best places in the whole country for fans of architecture.
 The big question, however, is whether Madrid is as safe as visitors make it out to be.